 Figure 5.
 Face recognition difference scores for each pre-registered hypothesis. (left panel) The difference in recognition of In Show images at the immediate and delayed timepoints for the Original and Scrambled groups.
 Hypothesis 2 predicted a smaller difference in the Original compared to the Scrambled group.
 However, there was no significant difference. (middle panel) Recognition of In Show and Out of Show faces from the Original group, averaged across immediate and delayed time points.
-Higher recognition ws evident for the In Show images, which supports Hypothesis 3. (right panel) The difference in recognition of In Show and Out of Show images at the delayed time point.
+Higher recognition was evident for the In Show images, which supports Hypothesis 3. (right panel) The difference in recognition of In Show and Out of Show images at the delayed time point.
 The difference in the Original group was not significantly greater than the Scrambled condition, which does not support Hypothesis 4.
 Error bars represent standard error.

 Hypothesis 3: Recognition of face images will be greater if they are consistent with the appearance at encoding